dk-chrono-ark-plugins/ChronoArk.DragToCast/assets/workshop_en.md

 Planned updates:
-- ☑️**Any potential bugs**
+- ☑️ **Address any potential bugs**
 - ☑️ ~~Larger enemy & ally collider box~~ Fixed
 - ☑️ ~~Better line visuals~~ Thanks to **AnriMachishiro, 七叶咕咕** !
-- 🔳Enhance consume-on-click skills' pre activation visuals
+- ☑️ ~~Enhance consume-on-click skills' pre activation visuals~~ Visuals redone
-- 🔳Add/Improve some UI elements when dragging
+- ☑️ ~~Add/Improve some UI elements when dragging~~ Added discard indicator when dragging
-- 🔳Item/Equipment drag to use
+- 🔳 ~~Item/Equipment drag to use~~ **Standalone**
-- 🔳Feedback & requests
+- 🔳 Feedback & requests

 **Q**: Can I preview skill targets when dragging?
 **A**: Yes.
 Skill target preview is enabled the moment you drag the skill out of its slot.
+Discard indicator will also be drawn next to discard button, as a visual reminder.

 **Q**: Is it possible to cancel a drag action?
 **A**: Yes, simply **right click** or release the skill on an empty spot, invalid target, or back on the skill itself.
 Note that releasing on empty or any target might still cast some skills.